achilleas-k/image-definitions-talk/presentation/slides.md

 Expose all the components

 Notes:
-- But why not just expose all the components instead?
+- So why not just expose all the components instead?
-- Meaning: Select a distribution version (like now), select an environment
+- Meaning: Select a distribution version (like now), a platform (if possible), select an environment, and then a workload or let the user configure their own.
+- Abstract from the user the individual effects of each choice if it's not necessary for their workload:
+  - For example, if a user wants to run an aarch64 image on azure, they shouldn't care how the manifest changes to accommodate this
+  - Nor should they care if the bootloader is configured differently
+- Don't flatten the list of image types, but instead expose the whole configuration matrix and have well defined interactions between components, so that we can reason and think about them and know whether they work or not.

 ---

+## User experience

+Expose all the components?

 Notes:
-Feedback from initial demo:
-    - The example was the most entertaining part
-    - Use the example throughout the talk
-    - At the end: Call to action
+- At least this is how we want to think about these things.
-        - This his how we WANT TO think about this stuff.
-What do you think???
-Does this make sense?
-Is there something that we missed?
-    - Go low to high on specific example
-    - Start with screenshot of cockpit composer with the F38 web server example
-    - Say "We have high level tools that are available for the users", but don't mention the components
+- And we want to ask you, the users (or potential users), if this makes sense?
+- Is there something we missed?
+Is there a some use cases that a component-based setup like the one I presented doesn't cover?

+---

+## Thank you

+Notes:
+- Questions and comments are more than welcome